 Chris Rayner, Non-Executive Director (Network Rail and other infrastructure managers or owners)

 Chris Rayner joined High Speed Two (HS2) Ltd in April 2015 and holds the position of Director of Infrastructure Management.
-Having started in the rail industry as an apprentice in 1975, Chris has extensive experience of railway engineering and operations in the UK and various other countries, commencing with British Railways pre-privatisation and then Balfour Beatty in the UK, USA, Sweden and Hong Kong.
-Joining Network Rail in 2001, he was Managing Director of the Network Rail subsidiary business responsible for the operations and maintenance of HS1 infrastructure.
+Having started in the rail industry as an apprentice in 1975, Chris has extensive experience of railway engineering and operations in the UK and various other countries.
+He started work with British Railways pre-privatisation and then Balfour Beatty in the UK, USA, Sweden and Hong Kong.
+He joined Network Rail in 2001, as Managing Director of CTRL, the subsidiary business responsible for the operations and maintenance of HS1 infrastructure.
 In 2011, Chris became Transportation Director for Serco’ Middle East operation including operations and maintenance of the iconic Dubai Metro.

 Martin Frobisher, Non-Executive Director (Network Rail and other infrastructure managers or owners)